jamescherti/minimal-emacs.d/README.md

   (compile-angel-verbose t)

   :config
-  ;; The following directive prevents compile-angel from compiling your init files.
-  ;; (If you choose to compile your pre/post init files, make sure you ;; understand the implications and thoroughly test your code.)
+  ;; The following directive prevents compile-angel from compiling your init ;; files.
+If you choose to remove this push to `compile-angel-excluded-files` ;; and compile your pre/post-init files, ensure you understand the ;; implications and thoroughly test your code.
+For example, if you're using ;; `use-package`, you'll need to explicitly require `use-package` at the top ;; of your init file.
   (push "/pre-init.el" compile-angel-excluded-files)
   (push "/post-init.el" compile-angel-excluded-files)
   (push "/pre-early-init.el" compile-angel-excluded-files)